 The following string illustrates the sequence of the 72 eclipses in Saros 60: 8P 40T 4H 14A 6P

-The longest and shortest eclipses of Saros 60 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 60 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 060 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 60.

 The Gregorian calendar is used for all dates from 1582 Oct 15 onwards.
 Before that date, the Julian calendar is used.
 For more information on this topic, see Calendar Dates.
 The Julian calendar does not include the year 0.
 Thus the year 1 BCE is followed by the year 1 CE (See: BCE/CE Dating Conventions ).
 This is awkward for arithmetic calculations.
 Years in this catalog are numbered astronomically and include the year 0.
 Historians should note there is a difference of one year between astronomical dates and BCE dates.
 Thus, the astronomical year 0 corresponds to 1 BCE, and astronomical year -1 corresponds to 2 BCE, etc..